hyoo-ru/crowd.hyoo.ru/text/readme.md

 - Currently support only plain text.
 - Currently support only full text replacement API (with reconciliation of course).
 More precise mutations are coming soon.
+- Currently used full text tokenization.
+Split by lines should improve performance, reduce delta size and reduce changes overlapping.

 ## State Format